Echolon166/bluzelle_bot/README.md

 \*\*Note: Function names must be without '/' and must include '\_' instead of spaces.
 (E.g. validator_get_details)

 \*\*\*Note: Parameters must be listed back to back seperated by spaces.
 (E.g. param1 param2 param3)

+Note: If the added task uses paginated responses, calls response might stay in 'Bluzelle Bot is thinking...' state until the timeout of the first function is reached, in order to confirm that it was executed successfully.
+Response will update once the timeout is reached.

 - ### /task delete \<id\> <a id="TaskDelete"></a>